 The Reel Review

-The opening sequence of Impetigore is absolutely terrifying – shockingly realistic.
+The opening sequence of Impetigore is absolutely terrifying and shockingly realistic.
 Without missing a beat, writer/director Joko Anwar (Satan’s Slaves) then quickly changes gears into a more measured, atmospheric story steeped in Indonesian folklore and superstition.
 As the two besties (Tara Basro and Marissa Anita) arrive at that spooky, abandoned house, they soon realize something super strange is afoot in the village.
 It is eerily devoid of children, except for those buried in the nearby cemetery.

 In addition to setting a chilling, unsettling vibe and busting up horror taboos – there are dead babies everywhere! – Anwar does a good job of incorporating iconic Indonesian culture – gamelan music and shadow puppets – into his horror.
 Tara Basro and Marissa Anita are also excellent.

 But about halfway into the final act, the increasingly convoluted story starts to go off the rails.
 There’s a clumsy dream sequence aimed at filling in some confusing plot details and an unintentionally comical, melodramatic ending, followed by a really lame, Friday the 13th-type epilogue.
-It’s a shame, because up until that point, Impetigore is a pretty riveting, chilling horror.
+It’s a shame, because up until that point, Impetigore is a riveting, chilling horror.
 Even with its flaws, it’s still worth seeing.

 • Impetigore was Indonesia’s official 2021 Oscar submission for Best International Feature Film.
-It received a record-breaking 17 Citra nominations (Indonesia’s Oscars), winning six – among them: Best Picture, Best Director and and Best Supporting Actress (Christine Hakim).
+It received a record-breaking 17 Citra nominations (Indonesia’s Oscars), winning six – among them: Best Picture, Best Director and Best Supporting Actress (Christine Hakim).

 • Tara Basro, Ario Bayu, Arswendy Bening Sawra and Marissa Anita frequently appear in writer/director Joko Anwar films.